martinhakansson/rtcm-rs/README.md

 Moreover, the library is `no_std` compatible and doesn't rely on dynamic memory allocations, making it suitable for use in embedded environments.
 With feature flags for each message type, rtcm-rs can be tailored to your needs, reducing library size when necessary.

-*It should be noted that some message types are under ongoing revision and will see further refinement in the upcoming version 1.0.*

 ## Features

 - `serde`: For adding support for serialization and deserialization.
 To enable this, add the following to the rtcm-rs dependency in your Cargo.toml file: